African Renewable Energy Fund (AREF) launched with $100m committed capital and anchor investments from AfDB and SEFA

 The investor group also includes West African Development Bank (BOAD), Ecowas Bank for Investment and Development (EBID), Nederlandse Financierings-Maatschappij voor Ontwikkelingslanden N.V.
-(FMO), Calvert Foundation, Berkeley Energy and ABREC, who are the vision-bearers of the fund.
+(FMO), Calvert Investments, Berkeley Energy and ABREC, who are the vision-bearers of the fund.

 Owned by 15 African Nations and five financial institutions, ABREC is a company specialized in developing, managing and advising public and private sector renewable energy and energy efficiency initiatives and projects.

 ABREC’s CEO and Chairman Thierno Bocar Tall said, “ABREC is proud to have its vision of an African renewable energy fund become reality.
 This initiative, on which AfDB, Berkeley Energy and ABREC have worked closely together, is a significant milestone for realizing the potential of renewable energy in Sub-Saharan markets.
 AREF, as a private sector investment initiative, is a key component of ABREC’s strategy that includes investment, development and advisory activities in relation with renewable energy projects across Africa.”